lmelaska/COVID_Vaccinations_Region/COVID_Vaccinations_Region.md

 Lev El-Askari
 9/5/2021

-### The Relative Importance of Region and Vaccination in Predicting COVID-19 Cases in U.S. Counties?
+### The Relative Importance of Region and Vaccination in Predicting COVID-19 Cases in U.S. Counties

 At the beginning of Summer 2021, the COVID-19 pandemic looked to be behind us.
 Cases, hospitalizations, and deaths were at the lowest levels